jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.58 Reciprocal

-Returns the reciprocal (i.e. 1 / z) of values in a raster..
+Returns the reciprocal (i.e. 1 / z) of values in a raster.

 *Parameters*: